Northern hairy-nosed wombat: Counter-measures

 Since around 1993, the Queensland Government's Department of Environment and Science (DES) and predecessors have led a recovery program, supported by Glencore mining company and The Wombat Foundation, for the species.

 To combat the vulnerability of this species, a number of conservation projects have been put into action in the 21st century.
 One example was the construction of a two-metre-high, predator-proof fence around 20 km of the park in 2000.
 A second, insurance colony of this species of wombat was established at Richard Underwood Nature Refuge (RUNR) at Yarran Downs, near St George in southern Queensland in 2008.
 The reserve is surrounded by a predator-proof fence.

-In 2021 the Australian Wildlife Conservancy (AWC), a private conservation organisation, formed a partnership with DES to collaborate on research and management of the animals in the sanctuary.
+In 2021, the Australian Wildlife Conservancy (AWC), a private conservation organisation, formed a partnership with DES to collaborate on research and management of the animals in the sanctuary.
 In October 2023 AWC signed an agreement with DES to care for the wombats in the 130 ha Richard Underwood Nature Reserve.
 DES would focus on the Epping Forest population.

 In 2006, researchers performed a study to analyse the demography of the northern hairy-nosed wombat, by using double-sided tape in the burrows to collect hair of the wombats.
 Through DNA analysis, they found that the ratio of female to male wombats was 1:2.25 in the population of approximately 113 wombats.
 These findings allowed researchers to understand the demographics of this species, and opened up further research to better understand why there is a significant difference in males and females in the wild.

 Within Epping Forest National Park, increased attention and funds have been given for wombat research and population monitoring, fire management, maintenance of the predator-proof fence, general management, and control of predators and competitors, and elimination of invasive plant species.
-In addition, the species recovery plan of 2004 to 2008 included communication and community involvement in saving the species, and worked to increase the current population in the wild, established other populations within the wombat's historical range.
-There is also a volunteer caretaker program, that allows volunteers to contribute in monitoring the population and keeping the predator fence in good repair.
-In addition, DNA fingerprint identification of wombat hairs allows research to be conducted without an invasive trapping or radio-tracking program.
+The species recovery plan of 2004 to 2008 included communication and community involvement in saving the species, and worked to increase the current population in the wild, established other populations within the wombat's historical range.
+There is a volunteer caretaker program, that allows volunteers to contribute in monitoring the population and keeping the predator fence in good repair.
+DNA fingerprint identification of wombat hairs allows research to be conducted without an invasive trapping or radio-tracking program.

-Studies have also been conducted to assess diet and nutrition.
+Studies have been conducted to assess diet and nutrition.